 - Develop a relationship with the farmer who grows their food and learn more about how food is grown.

 How does Tomato Mountain's CSA work?

-Like most CSAs, Tomato Mountain receives payment from you for the season -- select which of our Winter, Spring, Summer or Fall seasons you would like (or sign up for the Full Year!).
-With that investment, we provide you with produce for each week during your chosen season (bi-weekly during Winter).
+Like most CSAs, Tomato Mountain receives payment from you for the season -- select which of our Winter, Spring, Summer or Fall seasons you would like; you can also sign up for the full year, or make flat monthly payments with the monthly membership.
+With that investment, we provide you with produce for each week (bi-weekly during Winter).

 The sign-up process goes like this:

 What is the benefit of sustaining memberships?